andreimoment/tangomanual/v1/index.md

 ### Tango Roles and Gender Pronouns

-Our assumption is always that all students will learn both the leader and follower roles.
+Our assumption is always that all students will learn and dance both the leader and follower roles.
 For the sake of ease and clarity, we have defaulted to *masculine* pronouns when referencing *leader*, and *feminine* pronouns when referencing *follower*.
-We would like for the manual's convention with pronouns to be easy and clear.
-We are also aware that humans of the full gender spectrum are learning Tango and we embrace us all.
-It is our hope that everyone feels comfortable and included.
+We establish this convention for the sake of ease and clarity of the manual's instructions and not in support of patriarchical assignment of gender roles.
+We are also aware that humans of the full gender spectrum, including nonbinary genters, are learning Tango and we embrace us all.

 {% include tm__buy_manual.html %}